marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.4 =
+* Shift+ENTER moves the cursor to the new line in multiline mode, ENTER sends the message
 * Fixed: jQuery up to version 3.1 is now supported
 * Fixed: bug in "Powered by" feature